fandikaikhsan/java/README.md

 I provide several reverences for your futher reading.
 Our main referances comes from University of Massachusetts Amherst: https://people.cs.umass.edu/~elm/Teaching/121_S12/syllabus.html then I also refer to Harvard courses to provide algorithm concepts here: https://cs50.harvard.edu/x/2023/weeks/3/, another references comes from this article: https://www.geeksforgeeks.org/java-basic-syntax/

 If you have any good references, please open an issue and also set as ```docs``` tags.
 If there is any slides uses in the sync activities will be provided here in the future.

+---

+# TLDR

+### Intro

+Java is a high-level programming language that is widely used for developing applications for desktop, web, and mobile devices.
+Java is object-oriented, meaning it allows programmers to define objects and classes that can be used to represent real-world entities and their properties and behaviors.

+One of the main benefits of Java is that it can run on a wide variety of platforms, including Windows, MacOS, and Linux.
+This is made possible by the Java Virtual Machine (JVM), which interprets compiled Java code and executes it on the underlying hardware.
+The JVM also provides security features that prevent malicious code from compromising the system.

+Another key tool for Java developers is the Java Development Kit (JDK), which includes the JVM and a set of tools for compiling and debugging Java code.
+The most popular Integrated Development Environment (IDE) for Java is Eclipse, which provides a comprehensive set of tools for coding, testing, and deploying Java applications.

+To get started with Java, you need to first install the JDK on your computer.
+The installation process is straightforward, and there are versions available for Windows, MacOS, and Linux.
+Here are the steps to install the JDK on a Windows machine:

+Download the latest JDK from the official Oracle website (https://www.oracle.com/java/technologies/javase-downloads.html).
+Run the downloaded setup file.
+Follow the on-screen instructions to complete the installation process.
+Verify that the JDK has been installed correctly by opening a command prompt and typing "java -version".
+You should see the version of Java that you have installed.
+Once you have installed the JDK, you are ready to start coding in Java!
+You can use an IDE like Eclipse, or a simple text editor, to write your code.
+Java code is saved with a ".java" file extension, and must be compiled into bytecode before it can be executed by the JVM.

+In conclusion, Java is a powerful and versatile programming language that is widely used for developing applications.
+With the JVM, JDK, and Eclipse, you have all the tools you need to start coding in Java and building your own applications.

+###